Damontae Kazee: Professional career

+Pre-draft

 On November 14, 2016, it was announced that Kazee accepted his invitation to appear in the 2017 Senior Bowl.
-On January 28, 2017, he appeared in the Senior Bowl and helped Cleveland Browns' head coach Hue Jackson's South team defeat the North 16–15.
+On January 28, 2017, he appeared in the Senior Bowl and helped Cleveland Browns head coach Hue Jackson's South team defeat the North 16–15.
 His overall performance impressed scouts and raised his draft stock.
 He was one of 35 collegiate cornerbacks to receive an invitation to the NFL Scouting Combine in Indianapolis, Indiana.
 He performed the majority of combine drills, but opted to skip the short shuttle and three-cone drill.

-On March 23, 2017, he attended San Diego State's Pro Day, but opted to stand on his combine numbers and performed positional drills, the short shuttle, and three-cone drills for scouts and team representatives from 29 NFL teams that attended, including Los Angeles Chargers' defensive coordinator Gus Bradley.
+On March 23, 2017, he attended San Diego State's Pro Day, but opted to stand on his combine numbers and performed positional drills, the short shuttle, and three-cone drills for scouts and team representatives from 29 NFL teams that attended, including Los Angeles Chargers defensive coordinator Gus Bradley.
 At the conclusion of the pre-draft process, Kazee was projected to be a fourth or fifth round pick by the majority of NFL draft experts and scouts.
 He was ranked as the 22nd best cornerback prospect in the draft by NFLDraftScout.com.

 Atlanta Falcons

 2017

-Kazee was selected by the Atlanta Falcons in the fifth round (149th overall) of the 2017 NFL Draft.

-On May 9, 2017, the Atlanta Falcons signed Kazee to a four-year, $2.68 million contract with a signing bonus of $288,922.
+Kazee was selected by the Atlanta Falcons in the fifth round (149th overall) of the 2017 NFL draft.
+On May 9, 2017, the Falcons signed Kazee to a four-year, $2.68 million contract with a signing bonus of $288,922.